wagtail/rfcs/text/044-image-models.md

 Currently, custom image models are often called `CustomImage` or `WebsiteNameImage`.
 This is because you can’t call the model `Image` because this would cause the name of a reverse relation to clash.

 We will not remove the built-in image model as that would force developers to perform a migration that this RFC hopes to put an end to.
-But we could rename it to something obsolete sounding to discourage it’s use (`LegacyImage`?).
+But we could rename it to something obsolete sounding to discourage its use (`LegacyImage`?).
 This should only require developers to update foreign keys and create a simple schema migration to update for.

 ### Tweak the beginners tutorial so it uses the custom image model